OpenSlides/openslides-autoupdate-service/README.md

 * `DATASTORE_READER_PROTOCOL`: Protocol of the datastore reader.
 The default is `http`.

-* `REDIS_TEST_CONN`: Test the redis connection on startup.
-Disable on the cloud if redis needs more time to start then this service.
-The default is `true`.
 * `DATASTORE_DATABASE_HOST`: Postgres Host.
 The default is `localhost`.
 * `DATASTORE_DATABASE_PORT`: Postgres Port.
 The default is `5432`.
 * `DATASTORE_DATABASE_USER`: Postgres User.
 The default is `openslides`.